salesforce/lwc/docs/restrictions.md

 ### Nodes

 * [x] `node.childNodes` is discouraged since it returns a LiveNode collection.
-In LWC we force it to return an Array snapshot.
+In Lightning Web Components we force it to return an Array snapshot.

 ### Elements